mplatts/generator-spring-gae-react/generators/app/templates/README.md

 # <%= projectName %>

-This project was generated using the [React Thundr GAE generator][generator-thundr-gae-react].
+This project was generated using the [React Spring GAE generator][generator-spring-gae-react].

 ## Prerequisites